asynkron/website/asynkron/content/docs/proto.actor/hello-world.md

 title: The Obligatory Hello World
 ---
 #  The Obligatory Hello World
-This example shows how to define and consume actors in C#
+This example shows how to define and consume actors.

 ## Hello World